yairm210/Unciv/docs/Modders/Unique-parameters.md

 For example: `+1 Science`.

 These can be strung together with ", " between them, for example: `+2 Production, +3 Food`.

+## resourceFilter

+At the moment, only used for the `"Improves [resourceFilter] resource in this tile"` Unique on Improvements.
+Allows filtering resources by their name, their type, or by any Stat listed in their `improvementStats` property.
+The `all` keyword works too.

 ## stockpiledResource